ghgindex/ghgi/ghgi/datasets/notes/fungi.md

 [Robinson et al][1] found that mushrooms have a GWG20 impact of **2.95 kg CO2e/kg** from "cradle-to-facility gate".

-To that estimate, we have appended the subsequent processsing, transport, packaging, retail, and loss impacts estimated from [Poore et al][2] as a reasonable (albeit imperfect) proxy; its value is **0.29221 kg CO2e/kg**.
+To that estimate, we have appended the subsequent processsing, transport, packaging, retail, and loss impacts estimated from [Poore & Nemecek][2] as a reasonable (albeit imperfect) proxy; its value is **0.29221 kg CO2e/kg**.

 The resultant value for the GHG impact of mushrooms is **3.2422 kg CO2e/kg**, which is reflected in our database.

 ## Processing, packaging, and retail

-Using the following inputs (per [Poore et al][2]) for CO2e/kg of fresh fruits and vegetables:
+Using the following inputs (per [Poore & Nemecek][2]) for CO2e/kg of fresh fruits and vegetables:

 | Stage      | GHG Emissions (kg CO2e/kg) |
 | ---------- | -------------------------: |